ceskale/FairPilot/README.md

 # FairPilot
-Automatically trains and optimizes machine learning models for accuracy and different algorithmic fairness notions (UNDER CONSTRUCTION)
+Automatically trains and optimizes machine learning models for accuracy and different algorithmic fairness notions